Multivariate Latent Recalibration for Conditional Normalizing Flows: Experiments

+Access to a full, calibrated PDF is crucial for any task requiring estimation of the probability mass within an \textit{arbitrary, non-standard region} of the output space, a capability that set-based methods (like CP) or pure sampling-based methods (like \HDRR) do not provide.
+A direct application is anomaly detection, where low-density points are classified as anomaly \citep{Rozner2024-cj,Perini2024-tn}.
+Other examples include risk assessment in engineering, targeted material design, or optimal control.
+To make the benefits of a full PDF concrete, we provide an experiment on a decision-making task in \cref{sec:decision_making_experiment}.

+Further detailed results with the same convex potential flow base predictor are provided in \cref{sec:results_cpf}. \cref{sec:NLL_performance_gain} shows that the primary NLL gain obtained by \LR is due to finding more “plausible” latent codes for the observed data under the base latent distribution. \cref{sec:computational_efficiency} shows that \LR significantly improves the time to compute the calibration map compared to \HDRR. \cref{sec:discriminative_ability} hypothesizes through theoretical and empirical considerations that the reason the ES remains largely unchanged after \LR is due to its relative insensitivity to misspecifications in variance and correlation.

-In the noisy setting, \cref{table:lr_tarflow_noisy} shows that \BASE suffers from severe latent miscalibration, with L-ECE values approaching the maximum of 0.5. \LR dramatically improves latent calibration, reducing L-ECE to below 0.01.
+\paragraph{Image dataset.} The goal of our image data experiment is to understand the behaviour of latent calibration and recalibration with high-dimensional outputs. \cref{table:lr_tarflow} shows that \BASE suffers from severe latent miscalibration, with L-ECE values approaching the maximum of 0.5. \LR dramatically improves latent calibration, reducing L-ECE to below 0.01.
 We also report the bits-per-dimension (BPD), a scaled version of the NLL.
-Notably, \LR does not degrade the original NLL; in fact, it slightly reduces it.
+Notably, \LR does not degrade the original NLL; in fact, it slightly reduces it. \LR preserves the visual quality of the samples from the base model, with no perceptually visible changes, which aligns with the very small change we observed in NLL.

-In the noiseless setting, \cref{table:lr_tarflow_no_noise} shows that the model is inherently less miscalibrated, and \LR again yields substantial improvements in latent calibration.
-Due to the mismatch between the model (trained on noisy data) and the clean test set, \LR produces a large reduction in BPD.
-Since the data splits are fixed and no noise is added at test time, there is no source of randomness in this experiment, and thus no standard errors are reported.